The Ultimate Guide to Website Personalization

 Social media is a fantastic way to appeal to potential consumers.
 If a brand is pursuing customers through Twitter, they should update the landing page to be more Twitter-friendly, or even Twitter-specific.
 One company is particular, Microsoft, does a great job of this.

-Take note of the two examples below to see how Microsoft leverages website personalization to drive results on social.
+Take note of the two examples above to see how Microsoft leverages website personalization to drive results on social.
 The first is the standard page a visitor sees upon navigating to the website.
 The second is a personalization example based on a user reaching the page through a tweet.

-The world becomes smaller and smaller by the day, thanks to the proliferation of interconnected networks like LinkedIn and Facebook As a result, marketers must keep each network in mind when marketing, as well as other factors including send time and individual behaviors.
+The world becomes smaller and smaller by the day, thanks to the proliferation of interconnected networks like LinkedIn and Facebook as a result, marketers must keep each network in mind when marketing, as well as other factors including send time and individual behaviors.

 MarketingSherpa reported that companies increased their click-through rate by over 11% when they switched from sending email blasts, to personalizing send-times based on time zones and past opening behaviors.
 If consumers are taking the extra step to click through an email, marketers should reward them by taking the extra step to personalize the landing page to which they are directed.
 The messaging should tailor to the time zone and geographical location of the recipient.